ohjay/chickensong/README.md

 ## Code

-The training code is in the `music-translation` submodule.
+The training code is in the [`music-translation`](https://github.com/chickensong/music-translation) submodule.

-To generate translated audio, follow the [`music-translation`](https://github.com/chickensong/music-translation) setup instructions.
+To generate translated audio, first follow the `music-translation` [setup instructions](https://github.com/chickensong/music-translation#setup).
 Make sure to download the pre-trained models ([direct link](https://dl.fbaipublicfiles.com/music-translation/pretrained_musicnet.zip)) and place them in the `chickensong/music-translation/checkpoints` directory.
 (The resulting folder hierarchy will be `chickensong/music-translation/checkpoints/pretrained_musicnet`.)
 Then run
 ```
 cd music-translation
 ./train_decoder.sh <data root>  # OR download pre-trained model